hot22shot/moonlight-web-stream/README.md

 3. Launch an app

 ### Streaming over the Internet
-When in a local network the WebRTC Peers will negotatiate without any problems.
-However when you want to play over the internet without being in the same network as Moonlight Web, you'll have to configure it and forward ports.

 1. Set the [bind address](#bind-address) to the one of your network and forward the web server port (default is 8080, http is 80, https is 443)